One person shot in Plaquemine on Christmas Day

 Around 2 a.m. on Christmas Eve, four people were in a car sitting at a red light on LA-1 when another car pulled up and opened fire.
 Two people were killed.
 Engolio said that shooting was the latest shooting in a string of violent incidents dating back to a robbery in 2018.

-It is unclear if the Meriam Street shooting was related to the LA-1 double murder.
+Police said it appears the Meriam Street shooting was unrelated to the LA-1 double murder.

 More News